Southeast Asia and Oceania: Rainforest under pressure

 We also work to help forest peoples obtain exclusive rights to use their traditional lands.
 Through capacity building, culturally adapted education and legal training, we seek to strengthen the role of forest communities in protecting their forest from destruction.

-Deforestation and destruction
+Deforestation and changing trends

-In Malaysia, too, logging and oil palm plantations are the greatest threats to the rainforest, and logging companies searching for valuable tropical wood in Papua New Guinea have proliferated.
+Logging companies searching for valuable tropical wood in Papua New Guinea have proliferated.
 Mining, dam construction and other infrastructure development are also destroying rainforests across the region.

-Indigenous groups whose livelihood depends on the rainforest are those who suffer most when the forest is wiped out.
+Forest peoples whose livelihood depends on the rainforest are those who suffer most when the forest is wiped out.